Excellence beyond a reasonable doubt

 Learn More About This Program

-Criminal Justice Studies prepares you for a wide range of careers in public safety, security and social justice-related professions.
+Criminology & Criminal Justice prepares you for a wide range of careers in public safety, security and social justice-related professions.
 In addition to law and legal studies, a number of public safety careers in local, state, national and private-sector organizations include law enforcement, forensics, information technology, counseling, administration, public information, crime prevention, research and community enrichment programs.
 Our program also provides a valuable foundation for work in journalism, intelligence collection, analysis, homeland security, criminal profiling, computer forensics, and private and fraud investigation.

 Our studies prepare you to address various justice topics such as white-collar crime, terrorism and homeland security, juvenile justice, drug abuse and the criminal justice system, domestic violence, sexual predators, child victimization and organized crime.
 You will also be educated about the impact of gender, racial and economic disparities in the criminal justice system either working for a public service agency in law enforcement, courts or corrections or with private programs such as a women’s shelter or citizen watchdog group.